Backstage’s messaging system makes it simple to manage communication between talent and talent seekers while protecting your privacy.

 The Backstage Messaging System protects your privacy by sending messages without revealing your email address.

-Messages are forwarded to your email address from Backstage, and not sent directly to your email inbox by the message sender.
+Messages are forwarded to your email address from Backstage, instead of from the user who sent you the original message.
 You can reply to a message from your email inbox, and it will be routed through Backstage before being sent to the recipient, protecting your privacy.
 (Your reply will not reveal your email address, unless you leave your email address in the body of the message.)

 Please exercise caution if you decide to reveal your email address or any other personal contact information with another user.

-Backstage has a number of security measures in place to help keep scammers off of Backstage.com, but sometimes you might still run into scammers.
+Backstage has a number of security measures in place to help keep scammers off of our platform, but sometimes you might still run into some.
+We recommend all users read and familiarize themselves with our article Beware of Scams!